filippovitale/qmk_firmware/keyboards/preonic/keymaps/filippovitale/readme.md

 # My personal layout, matching the one on my Lily58

-To flash the keyboard: `make preonic/rev3:filippovitale:dfu-util`
+To flash the keyboard:
+- `qmk flash -kb preonic/rev3 -km filippovitale`
+- `make preonic/rev3:filippovitale:dfu-util`